General Advice Sheets

 PA102 – Characteristics of Children with High Learning Potential

 Parents are often the first to recognise that their children are bright for their age when they learn quickly and sometimes surprise people with their advanced thinking.
 However, parents may not realise that other parts of their children’s personality are connected to their abilities.
 There are some characteristics that are common amongst children with high learning potential, though not every child with high learning potential will have all of them.
 This advice sheet is aimed at parents of high learning potential children and also gives more information about where the list comes from, its use and why these characteristics are present.

 Free Advice Sheet PA102 Characteristics of Children with High Learning Potential

 PA103 – Needs of Children with High Learning Potential

 Children with High Learning Potential (HLP) often need more support than others at home and in the classroom, but this does not necessarily mean that they need more structured activities.
 Sometimes it means they need more freedom and a little more guidance instead.
 Sometimes the need is for social and emotional support.
-This advice sheet, exploring the general needs of HLP children, is aimed at parents of high learning potential children.
+This advice sheet, exploring the general needs of children with high learning potential, is aimed at parents.

 PA104 – Early Years and High Learning Potential

 This advice sheet is aimed at parents who would like to consider whether their young child has high learning potential.
-Below is a guide to some characteristics and abilities that are common amongst children with high learning potential aged between 12 months and 4 years.
+It offers a guide to some characteristics and abilities that are common amongst children with high learning potential aged between 12 months and 4 years.
 However, not all of them will apply to every individual child.
-Whilst the ages given are a rough guide as each child is unique and progresses in different areas at different rates, they provide a useful resource to help you determine whether your young child has high learning potential (HLP).
+Whilst the ages given are a rough guide as each child is unique and progresses in different areas at different rates, they provide a useful resource to help you determine whether your young child has high learning potential.